 Knee Trigger Points – The Case of Mysterious Falls

-There is one trigger point that behaves differently from all the others in the body.
-And this story shows how it works.
+There is one knee trigger point that behaves differently from all the others in the body.
+And this story shows how this trigger point works.

 of the falls, she had become increasingly frightened and was staying home and walking either with a frame or with two walking sticks.